-In our Plant Care 101 series, we're providing the resources you need to keep you plant babies happy.
+In our Houseplant Care 101 series, we're providing the resources you need to keep your plant babies happy.

 Ideally, your plants are in a pot that allows for water drainage, either because 1) they are planted in a pot with a hole in the bottom of it, allowing the water to drain out into a saucer or 2) they are in their plastic nursery pot, which has many holes, sitting in a decorative pot (sometimes referred to as a cache pot or a cover pot), which can easily be emptied of excess water.

 First, we'll talk about how to water plants.
 Water the plant slowly, moving the watering can around so that the water slowly permeates all of the soil, rather than pouring the water in right on the edge if the pot.
 This will avoid the water going straight through the pot, which can happen easily if the plant gets very dry and the soil pulls away from the edges of the pot.
 Watering this way also helps to avoid any dry spots.
 A watering can with a long, narrow spout will help to get the water to all parts of the soil and slowly.
 Think of the soil like a sponge that you want to thoroughly moisten.

 Continue to slowly water the plant, moving your watering can around, until you first see water come out of the bottom of the pot into the saucer.
 After 15 minutes or so, if the water in the saucer hasn't been drawn back up into the soil, either dump it out or soak it up with a towel (or turkey baster!).